 If you do not already have a National Insurance number, you only need to apply for one if you’re planning to:

-You cannot currently apply for a National Insurance number because of coronavirus (COVID-19).
-You can start work without one if you can prove you can work in the UK.
+You can start work without a National Insurance number if you can prove you can work in the UK.
 You can also still apply for benefits or a student loan.

 Before you apply

 Check how to find a lost National Insurance number.

 If you’re a UK resident aged 19 or under